performance psychology assessment (2)

 problem solving and resilience during adverse situations.

-Context intelligence
+Context Intelligence

 This is the ability to perceive, understand and adapt to a specific environment of situation